kevinjolley91/movies-api/README.md

 A Rails application that allows users to search for and save their favorite movies.

 ## Dependencies
-[What to watch Frontend](https://github.com/kevinjolley91/movies-frontend/tree/main) is the counterpart React app
+[What to Watch Frontend](https://github.com/kevinjolley91/movies-frontend/tree/main) is the counterpart React app

 ## Setup
 - Clone the repo